 “We have burned more fossil fuels since the UN established the Intergovernmental Panel on Climate Change than in all of the centuries before.
 So we have done more damage knowingly than we ever managed in ignorance.
 That is a horrifying fact.
 It also means we are engineering our own devastation practically in real time,” writes the deputy editor of New York magazine.

-Wallace-Wells admits he is no environmentalist, he’s does not like camping and spent his life up till now “fatally complacent” or “willfully ignorant’ about climate change.
+Wallace-Wells admits that he is no environmentalist, he does not like camping, and spent his life up till now “fatally complacent” or “willfully ignorant’ about climate change.
 But he started collecting climate change stories and reading a lot of alarming scientific papers and was shocked by how the media coverage was so divergent from reality.